verb (bets, betting; past and past participle bet or betted)

 - When Ebay bought the successful Chinese internet auction house Eachnet they made a good bet.

-- 1.3 (one's bet) • informal An opinion, typically one formed quickly or spontaneously: my bet is that the president will veto the billMore example sentences
+- 1.3 (one's bet) • informal One’s opinion about a future event: my bet is that Arsenal won’t win anythingMore example sentences

 - My bet is that Ebay will be sweating from the competition in a year or two.